octobercms/docs/cms-pages.md

     url = "/blog/:post_id?/comments"

 Optional parameters can have default values which are used as fallback values in case the real parameter value is not presented in the URL.
-Default values cannot contain the pipe symbols and question marks.
+Default values cannot contain any pipe symbols or question marks.
 The default value is specified after the **question mark**.
-In the next example the `category_id` parameter would be `10` for this URL: /blog/category
+In the next example the `category_id` parameter would be `10` for the URL `/blog/category`.

     url = "/blog/category/:category_id?10"

-You can also add regular expression validation to parameters.
+You can also use regular expressions to validate parameters.
 To add a validation expression, add the pipe symbol after the parameter name (or the question mark) and specify the expression.
 The forward slash symbol is not allowed in the expressions.
 Examples:

     url = "/blog/:post_id|^[0-9]+$/comments" - this will match /blog/post/10/comments
     ...